ifthenpay/prestashop1.7/README.md

 This module will allow you to generate a request payment to the customer mobile phone, and he can authorize the payment for his order on the MBWAY App service.
 This module uses one of the several gateways/services available in Portugal, IfthenPay.

 **Payshop** is one Portuguese payment method that allows the customer to pay by payshop reference.
 This module will allow you to generate a payment Reference that the customer can then use to pay for his order on the Payshop agent or CTT.
-This plugin uses one of the several gateways/services available in Portugal, IfthenPay.
+This module uses one of the several gateways/services available in Portugal, IfthenPay.

 **Contract with Ifthenpay is required.**